openpathsampling/openpathsampling/docs/engines/index.rst

 Overview
 --------

-The part concerned with generating trajectories using simulation framworks.
+The part concerned with generating trajectories using simulation frameworks.

 .. toctree::